 There was a significant reduction across study waves in the mean temperature that respondents thought homes should be heated to in winter to keep people comfortable and safe.
-Mean temperatures for vulnerable people (e.g. older people or people with long-term health conditions) across both survey waves were both below the Welsh Government satisfactory heating regime for vulnerable individuals (21.4°C in 2022 and 21.1°C in 2023 vs a threshold of 23.0°C in the living room), whilst the mean temperature for generally healthy populations only dropped below the recommended threshold in 2023 (19.2°C in 2022,18.9°C in 2023 vs a threshold of 18.0°C; see Box 2).
+Mean temperatures for vulnerable people (e.g. older people or people with long-term health conditions) across both survey waves were both below the Welsh Government satisfactory heating regime for vulnerable individuals (21.4°C in 2022 and 21.1°C in 2023 vs a threshold of 23.0°C in the living room).
+The mean temperature for generally healthy populations was also below the recommended temperature for living rooms (19.2°C in 2022,18.9°C in 2023 vs a threshold of 21.0°C in the living room; see Box 2).
 There is a recognised need for further research to explore appropriate temperature thresholds for overall health and well-being in a range of population groups [35].
 Such an understanding will be of use to a wide audience including policy makers, researchers, and those with a broader commitment to housing and health.